Embolic stroke of undetermined source: Diagnosis

 ESUS is a diagnosis of exclusion based on radiological and cardiological examinations.
 For exclusion of haemorrhagic or lacunar strokes CT or MRI imaging is needed.
 Both procedures also allow detection of embolic pattern of ischemic lesions.
 12-lead ECG and cardiac monitoring for at least 24 h with automated rhythm detection are mandated to exclude atrial fibrillation; echocardiography (TTE and/or TEE) is used to detect other major-risk cardioembolic sources (e.g., intracardiac thrombi, or ejection fraction <30%).
 For imaging of both the extracranial and intracranial arteries supplying the area of brain ischaemia, examination methods like catheter, MR/CT angiography or cervical duplex plus transcranial Doppler ultrasonography are required.
 They allow an exclusion of large vessel stenosis (≥ 50%).

 Cryptogenic stroke vs ESUS

 Cryptogenic stroke is also an ischemic stroke with more than one probable cause or strokes with incomplete diagnostic workup.
 ESUS has a clearer definition, with an established minimum diagnostic requirements; this is not required in defining a cryptogenic stroke.
 ESUS is an embolic stroke for which no probable cause can be identified after a standard diagnostic evaluation.

 Management

 Due to the lack of data, there are no specific treatment guidelines for ESUS.
 Current guidelines recommend antiplatelet therapy for patients with non-cardioembolic ischemic stroke.
-However, it is widely believed that there is a substantial overlap between ESUS and cardioembolic stroke so there may be a rationale for anticoagulation.
-This approach is currently tested in clinical trials.
+However, it is widely believed that there is a substantial overlap between ESUS and cardioembolic stroke, clinical trials have assessed the benefit of anticoagulation versus antiplatelet agents for preventing recurrent stroke.
+Although the existing data does not favor the use anticoagulation in patients with ESUS, current hypotheses suggest there may be subgroups who do benefit from anticoagulation.